Oops19/TS4-HotkeyBindings/_TS4/mod_documentation/hotkey_bindings/README.md

 * Shift+M - Toggle Movement Mode: Absolute (world axis) or Camera (I=away, K=closer, J=left, L=right); T/G (up/down) always use the world axis.
 * Shift+B - Toggle Usage: Move or Rotate

+#### Save
+* Shift+Ctrl+S - Call the pose/animation player to save the current sim position.

+Please note: For poses/animations sims are usually teleported to the object center.
+This is their location in-game, no matter where they are displayed while the pose is playing.
+Thus, the center of the object it used to determine the camera axis and not the visible sim position on the screen.

 ### Speed / Experimental / Useless
 The game speed can be set, no matter whether TS4 wants to block it.
 Results may vary.
 * Shift+Ctrl+Alt+P - Pause the game